StackVista/stackstate-docs/develop/reference/scripting/script-apis/stackpack.md

 **Examples:**

-The example below will return the AsyncScriptResult of the boolean indicating if the `"agent"` StackPack is installed
+The example below will return an `AsyncScriptResult` of a boolean indicating if the `agent` StackPack is installed

 ```text
 StackPack.isInstalled("agent")